Archetypes

 - Zephagamon (G)

 The protagonist deck that stole Diarbbitmon's gimmick.
 It has a bunch of effects that suspend opponent Digimon to do things, and then at the end of the turn it swings into them for massive damage.
 It also features the single most generic Tamer in the game, who can give <Blocker> and <Piercing> to anything in the game at the end of the turn (and if it's an in-archetype level 5 or higher, it unsuspends).
-An alternative level 6 gives it access to <Alliance>, as well as offering DP deletion when a Digimon is played.
+An alternative level 6 gives it access to <Alliance>, as well as offering DP deletion when a Digimon is played; all of these can blast into a level 6 ACE that gives you an extra unsuspend to push for lethal.

 - Cendrillmon (Y)